swfans/swars/doc/campaign-church-missions.md

-## Missions diagram of the Church campaign.
+## Missions diagram of the Church campaign

 ```mermaid
 stateDiagram-v2